 Figure 2: In order to calculate the number of organisations that have been certified with ISO14001 in the EU-15 countries, the raw values for each EU-15 country for each year are added up.
-The number of organisations for the EU-12 is calculated in a similar manner.
+The number of organisations for the 13 newest EU countries is calculated in a similar manner.

 Methodology for gap filling